5G-MAG/rt-5gms-application-provider/README.md

 architecture.
 It interacts with the [5GMS Application Function](https://github.com/5G-MAG/rt-5gms-application-function) via the interface at reference point M1.
 For that reason, this repository comes with multiple different tools:

 * **CLI tool**: The Python-based Command Line Interface tool for 5GMS management is a set of executable wrapper modules built upon Python classes which interacts with the 5GMS Application Function's RESTful API at reference point M1 to provision 5GMS services.
-* **Management UI**: This is a full stack application which utilizes the Python executable modules to interact with the 5GMS Application Function.
-Every M1 provisioning procedure is implemented as a corresponding web-server endpoint, supported with the graphical control dashboard.
+* **Management UI**: A web-based Graphical User Interface for 5GMS management that uses the aforementioned Python classes.
 * **Postman**: Postman recipes to test the 5GMS Application Function's API at reference point M1.
 This is a collection of predefined HTTP requests for every Application Function's RESTful endpoint, including environmental variables and requests payload.

 ## Installing the Command Line Interface tool